 Come experience the magic at Prairie Patch Farm, a private 50-acre nature preserve and wildlife refuge near Cedar Rapids, Iowa that is dedicated to preserving Iowa’s Natural Heritage.

 The Prairie Patch is not a traditional farm or homestead, as the land is not farmed for agriculture.

-The preserve consists of seven tall grass prairies, two creeks, and sections of forest preserve serving as a safe haven for wildlife.
+Prairie Patch Farm is home to seven tall grass prairies, two creeks, and forest which all serve as a safe haven for Iowa wildlife.

 The farm carries on the legacy of the late Steve Atherton who was a champion of conservation in the State of Iowa, fighting for the protection of wetlands, prairies and wildlife.